clement-deltel/conventions/git/strategies/git-flow.md

 ## 2. Branches

 - **main**
+  - long-lived
   - developer MUST NOT use force push on this branch
   - developer MUST open a pull request to add changes to this branch
-  - infinite lifetime
 - **develop**
+  - long-lived
   - developer MUST NOT use force push on this branch
   - developer MUST open a pull request to add changes to this branch
-  - infinite lifetime
   - branches off the **main** branch
 - **feature**
   - short-lived
   - branches off the **develop** branch
+  - one developer at a time on a branch
   - develop new features
 - **release**
   - short-lived